georgesnow/MPSafariAF/README.md

 # MPSafariAF
-Applescript that autofills from MacPass into Safari based on the front most tab
+Applescript that autofills from MacPass into Safari based on the front most tabs URL

 Global Keyboard shortcut via FastScripts